Choosing an Autopilot¶

-ArduPilot runs on many different flight controller boards, the most important of which are linked from the topic AutoPilot Hardware Options.
+ArduPilot runs on many different autopilot boards, the most important of which are linked from the topic AutoPilot Hardware Options.

 Selecting the right board depends on the physical restraints of the vehicle, features desired, and the applications that you want to run.
 Factors to consider are: